UK house price predictions 2025 & 2026

 What is public opinion of house prices?

-A recent national survey of 2000 UK adults carried out by the HomeOwners Alliance in April 2025 found that 45% of Brits overall expect house prices to rise this year, while about a quarter (26%) think they will stay the same and only 10% think they will fall.
+A national survey of 2000 UK adults carried out by the HomeOwners Alliance in April 2025 found that 45% of Brits overall expect house prices to rise this year, while about a quarter (26%) think they will stay the same and only 10% think they will fall.
 The remaining 19% don’t know what to expect in terms of house prices.

 Those who aspire to own their first home, are more likely than existing homeowners to expect house prices to go up this year (57% vs 41%).
 While existing homeowners are more likely than aspiring homeowners to expect house prices to remain steady (31% vs 19%).